 Special student status admission will be granted to any student who is not attending high school and who wishes to register for technical, general education or personal interest classes.
 These students may register for up to five hours an academic term, or a total of 12 academic credits.
 After a special status student has completed 12 credit hours, he/she must complete the requirements for regular admission to Edison State Community College.

-Students pursuing Fast Track options may need to satisfy course prerequisites which may include placement testing.NOTE Financial aid is not available for Fast Track students.
+Students pursuing Short Term Technical Certificate options may need to satisfy course prerequisites which may include placement testing.NOTE Financial aid is not available for Short Term Technical Certificate programs, but scholarship assistance may be available.

 Placement assessments are effective for two years.
 Students who have not taken Math or English within two years of their placement assessment should reassess.